-Your YE Rally will be much more successful if the kids ride up front.
+Your Young Eagles rally will be much more successful if the kids ride up front.
 It will mean the world to them if they can sit up front like a real pilot, see the instruments, and watch the controls work during their flight.

-If you are running behind, then by all means use the back seat of your 172.
+If you are running behind, then by all means use the back seat of your Cessna 172.
 Never leave a hopeful kid without a ride, but be aware that they may miss much of the magic of their first flight if they sit in the back.

-A Young Eagle Rally is for the kids, but the parents and the chapter can really benefit too!
-Invite all the YE kids and their parents to be at the airport at the same time.
+A Young Eagles rally is for the kids, but the parents and the chapter can really benefit too!
+Invite all the Young Eagles kids and their parents to be at the airport at the same time.

-Make your Rally an open house, a fun event, and give your guests a reason to want to come back to visit your chapter again.
+Make your rally an open house, a fun event, and give your guests a reason to want to come back to visit your chapter again.
 Who knows, maybe that family will be the next one to join your growing chapter.
-When you have another chapter activity, perhaps a picnic at the airport or a fly-In pancake breakfast, invite those families who participate in the YE rally to join in the fun!
+When you have another chapter activity, perhaps a picnic at the airport or a fly-In pancake breakfast, invite those families who participate in the Young Eagles rally to join in the fun!